-The Pivot/Rotating Player is a defender whose mission is to stop the Attackers before they arrive at a bomb site.
-They must know the map inside out and be particularly attentive to sounds.
-Due to their more flexible position, it’s generally the first to come to backup on the attacked bomb site.
-Ideally, the Pivot is able to wait for their enemies to pass in front of them before shooting them in the back.
-They then has low chances to survive, but their goal is to take at least one player with them and injure others before falling.
+The Pivot/Rotating Player is a defender whose job is to spot the Attackers before they arrive at a bomb site.
+He must know the map inside out and be particularly attentive to sounds.
+Because of his more flexible position, he is usually the first to come to the bomb site under attack.
+Ideally, the Pivot is able to wait for his enemies to pass him before shooting them in the back.
+He then becomes a suicide commando whose mission is to take at least one player with him and injure others.

 The synergy in a team is made as soon as you’re selecting Agents.
 It’s important to have a balanced and complementary team.
 As we’ve seen above, some Agents combine better to the different roles than others.
 But some combinations of Agents work better and give dreadful results.
 Combining Sage’s Slow Orb to Raze’s Paint Shells is devastating, for example.